-Besides their picturesque backdrop and ancient atmosphere, these castles boast hundreds of years of history of battles and sieges.
+Besides their picturesque backdrop and ancient atmosphere, these Irish castles boast hundreds of years of history of battles and sieges.

-Ballyportry Castle, County Clare
+Ballyportry Castle, Co Clare

-For those of you who are “Game of Thrones” obsessed this is the castle for you.
-This tower house stands 90-feet tall over the mystical rocky landscape of the Burren.
+For those of you who are “Game of Thrones” obsessed, this is the castle for you.
+This tower house stands 90 feet tall over the mystical rocky landscape of the Burren.

 Ballyportry Castle was built by the O’Brien family in the late 15th century and served as the family residence during the 16th and 17th centuries until it fell into disrepair in the following century.

-Belle Isle Castle, County Fermanagh
+Belle Isle Castle, Co Fermanagh

 Constructed in the 12th century for the MacManus and the McGuire families, Belle Isle was originally called Ballymacmanus.